 - Copy your designated BCH(N) address and go to “Send” tab on main screen.
 Paste the address into the “Pay to” field and then hit the “Max” button next to “BCH Amount”.
 This will send all of your BCH(N) to that specific address.

-- Wait for 1 confirmation on your BCHN transaction, switch to the other chain and send BCHA to the other BCHA designated address doing the same thing.
+- Wait for 1 confirmation on your BCHN transaction and then switch to branch 4284c9d8b2 BCHA.
+Send BCHA to the other BCHA address you chose in your wallet, doing the same process.

 - Once you send on one chain and switch over to the other, you should also see the wallet repopulate, changing the transaction history and the address the coins are stored in between the two chains.